gangasingh007/Uniconnect/README.md

-## Things to do next
+## Things to do now
--Change to email password signin authentication -figure out the cloud storage to store and upload the resources -ensure typesafety
+ - add the ai functionality to the product
+ - Last minute touchups
+ - check responseivness